Title: Mathematics for Economics

 Course Materials

-Lecture slides will generally contain all the material students are expected to learn.
+Lecture notes will generally contain all the material students are expected to learn.

 In turn, the lectures will often refer to and closely follow the relevant chapters in: